Can AI Actually Build My Business Reports Safely?

 - Flexible modelling: Excel-style formulas, joins, and stored history create reliable inputs for metric definitions.

-- Compatibility with semantic layers: Integrations with tools like dbt and Cube bring existing semantics forward.
+- Semantic layer compatibility: Integrations with tools like dbt and Cube bring existing semantics forward.

 - Distribution without drift: Dashboards, embeds, published views, and downloads all draw from the same certified metrics.